 A: If you are a student who relies on school-provided meals, I encourage you to go to your school district's website.
-Many school districts in El Paso County are still offering meal services at schools for those who need it.
+School district in our community still offering meal services at schools for those who need it.
 You can find the closest location for student meals during this outbreak using the Texas MealFinder Map, here.

-In the event school districts are no longer able to provide free meals, Congress created a Pandemic Electronic Benefit Transfer (P-EBT) Program through the Families FirstCoronavirus Response Act to allow states to provide food benefits to all children who would have otherwise received free or reduced-price meals are eligible for P-EBT if their school is closed for five or more days due to COVID-19.
+In the event school districts are no longer able to provide free meals, Congress created a Pandemic Electronic Benefit Transfer (P-EBT) Program through the Families First Coronavirus Response Act to allow states to provide food benefits to all children who would have otherwise received free or reduced-price meals are eligible for P-EBT if their school is closed for five or more days due to COVID-19.
 We will update this information if Texas applies for this program.